 41. Side Swept Fringe with Loose Waves

-Loose waves look pretty and dreamy and are wonderful to show off your child’s hair texture.
+Loose waves look pretty and dreamy and are wonderful for showing off your child’s hair texture.
 Waves can be styled in many ways and benefit from fringes that draw attention to the face and give it a youthful glow.
-A fantastic option to complement the wavy appearance would be side-swept bangs, which are created when the hair is brushed to the side.
+A fantastic option to complement the wavy appearance is side swept bangs, created when the hair is brushed to the side.
 One side of the fringe can also be slightly longer.
-This is a simple and versatile way to wear the hair and will grow out easily, looking more natural when it does.
+This is a simple and versatile way to wear the hair, and will grow out easily, looking more natural when it does.
 Side bangs work best with hair that has some length, including a bob or lob haircut.

 42. Space Buns

-The 90s was a decade that brought us many cool hairstyles and beauty looks, but undoubtedly one of the best is space buns.
+The 90s was a decade that brought us many cool hairstyles and beauty looks, but undoubtedly one of the best in space buns.
 The look is defined by two buns on the top of the head, which create a youthful appearance.
-There is also a surprising amount of versatility with this hairstyle; it can be created as an updo or a half-up, half-down hairstyle, which can show the hair texture.
+There is also a surprising amount of versatility with this hairstyle; it can be created as an updo or a half up half down hairstyle, which can show the hair texture.
 Space buns can be made big or small and are a great way to tame the hair and prevent tangles and knots.
-In addition, the look benefits from bangs; either a style like curtain bangs or a wispy fringe which will give the hairstyle a more balanced appearance.
+In addition, the look benefits from bangs, either a style like curtain bangs or a wispy fringe which will give the hairstyle a more balanced appearance.